 This is the final part of a three-column response to the terrorist attacks against Israel by Hamas and the subsequent reaction of Israel in its attacks on Gaza.
 My approach over the three columns has been to reject an either/or approach to the conflict and to embrace a both/and approach.
-In other words, I offer a criticism of the terrorist attack by Hamas and of those who refuse to condemn such an attack, followed by a criticism of the response by Israel’s military.
+In other words, I offer a criticism of the terrorist attack by Hamas and of those who refuse to condemn such an attack, followed by a criticism of Israel’s disproportionate military response – what the International Court of Justice in The Hague believes may be genocide – in Gaza.
+From the reports I have seen, it seems to me to be a credible accusation.
 I do not view the actions of Hamas as those of heroic liberators.
 In fact, I have compared their actions to those of the Einsatzgruppen (German death squads responsible for the mass murder of Jews during World War II).
 At the same time, I offer a trenchant criticism of the historical treatment of the Palestinians in Gaza and the West Bank by the Israeli government.

 In Part One, I began by condemning the vicious, medieval and mind-numbing assaults on innocent Israeli citizens, including the savage torture and murder of men, women and children, by Hamas.
 There is, in my mind, no justification for Hamas’ vicious, medieval and mind-numbing terrorist assault on October 7.
 I further condemned Hamas’ charter that advocates for the destruction of Israel and maintained that Israel has a right to defend itself.
 I emphasised my support for Israeli and Palestinian peacemakers, some of whom I was privileged to meet during various visits to Israel over the years.
 I was raised in a Christian family whose father had a close connection to the Jewish community.
 My father served in the Royal Canadian Engineers and saw action against the Nazis in the Netherlands, where, after the war, he was billeted in a Jewish home with a family that treated him as their son.
 I grew up acutely aware of the struggle of the Jewish people throughout history.
 In Part Two, I shifted focus, aiming my critique at the disproportionate response to the terrorist attack by the Israeli Defence Forces and the historical mistreatment of the Palestinian people in the occupied Palestinian territories.
 I also criticised the use of violent religious ideology in fomenting hate by both Israelis and Islamist supporters of Hamas.